 And how do you do that on a practical level?

 You can connect with those who value you on social media without creating a personality that is not aligned with who you are.
 Instead of trying to shout louder than everyone else and ‘go viral’, increase your presence instead by owning who you are and expressing that in an honest, transparent and meaningful way.
 Then, you can stop wasting your energies trying to ‘crunch the numbers’ and aim to connect on a human-to-human basis with fewer people.
 That allows you to build your credibility and connections slowly and more organically.

 The same approach also applies when you attend a networking event.
+Stop trying to find clients and start building relationships.
 Connect at a personal level with one of two people.
 Listen to them.
 Ask questions.
 Respond to their answers and let the conversation develop organically.
 The best way to make an impression with someone is to let them know you’ve heard them, that you’re interested in them as a human being and not just as a number.
 Networking is about meeting people who will remember you and refer you on to those who need your services.

 Communication begins with developing your own unique voice.
 It’s not something you can achieve in a week or a month.
 It’s a process that develops as you develop.
 You can get started on that important journey, by checking out my self-study course here.

 It’s one of the best investments quiet, conscientious freelancers and business owners like you can make!